+a and c) 2021 Texas power crisis (February 14-19) as a time series of modeled indoor temperatures and energy consumption with and without heating effects caused by selected interventions and b and d) sleep time (10 p.m. – 7 a.m.) reductions in peak energy use and total energy use overnight from February 13-14.
+The adjusted energy consumption from low-energy heating interventions assumes use by four persons continuously overnight.

 Discussion

 Our laboratory results demonstrate that many passive and low-energy strategies can provide a practically relevant heating or cooling effect, making them viable alternatives or supplements to HVAC systems for sleeping environments.
 In comparison to conventional HVAC systems, low-energy strategies require one or two orders of magnitude less energy.
-6061ton62In extreme events like the 2015 Pakistan heat wave and the 2021 Texas power crisis, load shedding or rolling blackouts by utility providers to manage the surge in demand puts individuals at risk of prolonged exposure to hazardous indoor thermal conditions.
-Utility providers and emergency planning agencies must consider ways to reduce peak loads during extreme events to avoid more drastic curtailment measures. ncouraging use of effective passive and low-energy strategies during sleep could help minimize load on energy grids while reducing exposure to extreme indoor conditions.
+The average cost of household electricity in the United States in September 2023 is $0.1660, which is significantly cheaper than other parts of the world61.
+Therefore, a 3 ton air conditioner would cost $14.40 to run overnight (10 p.m. – 7 a.m.) respectively.
+The average cost of household natural gas in the United States in September 2023 is $21.85/1,000 ft3 62.
+In comparison, our most effective low-energy cooling (ceiling fan) and heating options (heated blanket) use 18 W and 41 W respectively.
+Either of these devices would cost a fraction of a cent to run overnight.
+In extreme events like the 2015 Pakistan heat wave and the 2021 Texas power crisis, load shedding or rolling blackouts by utility providers to manage the surge in demand puts individuals at risk of prolonged exposure to hazardous indoor thermal conditions.
+Utility providers and emergency planning agencies must consider ways to reduce peak loads during extreme events to avoid more drastic curtailment measures.
+Our results show that encouraging use of effective passive and low-energy strategies during sleep could help minimize load on energy grids while reducing exposure to extreme indoor conditions.
 This may take the form of free distribution or subsidies for low-energy devices, particularly to members of vulnerable populations, and public service announcements encouraging use of passive strategies.
+In this paper, our emphasis is on interventions directly applicable to individuals or their sleeping spaces.
+While there are additional interventions associated with enhancing building quality or landscapes, such as weatherization, shading, natural ventilation, and vegetation, we acknowledge their potential importance and recommend further exploration, even though they were not specifically addressed in our study.